StanJulia/Stan.jl/README.md

 1. Cleaned up message in Pkg.test("Stan")
 2. Added experimental use of Mamba.contour() to bernoulli.jl (this requires Mamba 0.7.1+)
+3. Introduce the use of Homebrew to install CmdStan on OSX

 ### Version 0.3.1